Columbia Tanker Truck Accident Attorney

 - Inexperienced driving

-In addition to the negligence of the tanker’s driver, their employer or truck owner may be found to be negligent if they fail to maintain the vehicle or hire an experienced driver.
+In addition to the tanker driver’s negligence, the employer or truck owner may also face negligence charges if they fail to maintain the vehicle or hire an experienced driver.

 Types of Tanker Truck Accidents

 - Rear-end collisions: Tanker trucks weigh more than an average passenger vehicle.
 As a result, it takes a lot longer for them to slow down.
-If a tanker truck driver is speeding or is driving while distracted, it can cause rear-end collision resulting in severe injuries.
+If a tanker truck driver is speeding or is driving while distracted, it can cause a rear-end collision, resulting in severe injuries.

 - Jackknife accidents: When tanker trucks stop quickly or try and swerve to avoid hitting another vehicle, they may jackknife, which means that the cabin and the trailer bend in toward each other.
 These accidents can cause pile-up collisions because other cars are trying to avoid a large trailer blocking the roadway.